lihil-3/ROS2-Humble-Installation--task4/README.md

 The installation completed successfully.

+📸 Screenshot

 ⸻

-6. Configuring the ROS Environment
+⚙️ 6.
+Configuring the ROS Environment

-The ROS environment was activated using:
+The ROS 2 environment was activated using:

 source /opt/ros/humble/setup.bash

-To automatically load ROS whenever Ubuntu starts, the following command was added to .bashrc:
+To automatically load ROS 2 whenever Ubuntu starts, the following command was added to .bashrc:

 echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc

-Then the configuration was reloaded:
+The configuration was then reloaded:

 source ~/.bashrc

 ⸻

-7. Testing ROS 2
+🧪 7.
+Testing ROS 2

-The ROS installation was tested using:
+The ROS 2 installation was tested using the ROS diagnostic tool:

 ros2 doctor

-The diagnostic test successfully passed all checks:
+✅ Result

 All 5 checks passed.

 This confirmed that the ROS 2 environment was correctly installed and configured.

+📸 Screenshot

 ⸻

-8. Running a ROS 2 Node
+💬 8.
+Running a ROS 2 Node

-To verify that ROS 2 could run a node successfully, the following command was executed:
+To verify that ROS 2 could successfully run a node, the following command was executed:

 ros2 run demo_nodes_cpp talker